frederic-perez/AmE-dictionary/data/idioms.md

 __get the better of (someone or something)__ To gain superiority, mastery, or an advantage over someone or something; to get control over someone or something. _I knew I shouldn’t be meddling in other people’s business, but my curiosity got the better of me._
 __get the drift of something__ :two: To understand the general meaning of some situation or piece of information.
 To understand the general idea of something. _I knew enough German to get the drift of this article.
 I don’t get the drift of what you’re trying to tell me._ _Since I don’t have time at work to read news articles in full, I usually just read a daily news recap to get the drift of what.s going on in the world._
 __get the edge__
-__get the gist__ To understand the central, essential, or general matter of something, such as an argument, speech, concept, process, etc., without being proficient in the more specific details.
+__get the gist__ :two: To understand the central, essential, or general matter of something, such as an argument, speech, concept, process, etc., without being proficient in the more specific details.
-__get the green light__ To receive permission to proceed with some action or task.
+__get the green light__ :two: To receive permission to proceed with some action or task.
 Likened to the green light of a traffic signal. _We’re just waiting to get the green light from our managers before we release the latest software update._
 __get the handle of__
 __get the hang of something__
-__get the knack of__ :two: To learn how to do something competently or well after a certain period of practice or development.
+__get the knack of__ :three: To learn how to do something competently or well after a certain period of practice or development. _Wow, you’re really getting the knack of playing piano!_
 __get the sniffles__ To catch a cold, usually a minor one. _My daughter seems to have gotten the sniffles from someone at daycare._
 __get the the green light__ To receive permission to proceed with some action or task.
 Likened to the green light of a traffic signal.
 __get this show on the road__ To promptly begin or get something started.
 __get through to (someone or something)__ To make someone understand what you are trying to say.
 __get to grips__
 __get to know__ :two: To start to be familiar with someone or something.
 If you get to know someone, you find out what they are like by spending time with them. _It took a while to get to know the city properly._ _The new neighbors were getting to know each other._
+__get to someone__
 __get to the point__ To talk directly about the most important part or topic.
 __get under someone’s skin__ :two::hammer:
 __get wind of something__ :two::hammer:
 __get wise (to someone or something)__ :two: To find out, become aware of, more fully understand, and/or no longer be deceived (by something or someone).
 To become fully aware or cognizant of someone or something, especially if he, she, or it is suspicious, illegal, or malicious in nature or intention. _I’ve been taking small supplies from the office for a long time, but I think the boss is getting wise._
+__get with the times__ _slang_ To understand or be knowledgeable of modern times, especially as relates to the contemporary trends, ideas, or fashions.
+(Usually said as a jocular or sarcastic imperative.) _Get with the times, John, nobody wears their hat like that anymore!_
 __get word (from someone or something)__
 __get word__
 __get worked up about (something)__ To enter a state of mental or emotional agitation because of something. _You’re getting worked up about nothing—I’m sure the doctor will tell you it’s nothing._